RetroPie/RetroPie-Docs/docs/Dreamcast.md

 axis.1=Axis_Y
 ```

-Press ctrl+c to exit- Or map a Quit button as shown above :D
+Press ctrl+c to exit- Or map a Quit button (PS) as shown above :D